JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/scope.md

        s = 0
        for i = 1:10
            t = 1 + i # new local variable t
-           s = t # new local variable s. results in a warning end
+           s = t # new local variable s and warning end
        s
        """;